IDAES/examples/tutorial.md

 # Create a new example

-Create and build a new example notebook.
+We will walk through the steps for a new example Jupyter Notebook

 ## Create a notebook

 Continue in the directory where you cloned the repository.
 Create a Jupyter notebook in an existing folder.

+### Start Jupyter

-First, change to a subdirectory and start the Jupyter notebook server:
+Change to a subdirectory and start the Jupyter notebook server:
 ```
 cd idaes_examples/nb/flowsheets
 jupyter notebook &
 ```

+### Add a markdown cell

 Then, in the Jupyter notebook browser, create a new blank note book ("New" -> "IPython 3 kernel").
 Name the notebook `my_notebook_src` and make the first cell a Markdown cell with the following text: